bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/o/Operator_39FqXYJQT2U9LFyRW241DI/Documentation.md

-The property operator reports the organisation or agency responsible for commissioning of the borehole (as opposed to the agency which drilled the borehole).
+The organisation or agency responsible for commissioning the borehole (as opposed to the agency which drilled the borehole).